Core breeding at the Wallenberg laboratory

 - For valuable animals

 - For animals that are frequently used in research

 - For all newly produced or backcrossed animal

 To expand the stock, breeding pairs from either the core breeding or directly after re-derivation are transferred into an expansion colony.
-The characterization of this colony is:
+The characteristics of this colony is:

 - Strictly inbreeding

-- Physical separation from the core breeding area Housing of the mice in IVC
+- Physical separation from the core breeding area and housing of the mice in IVC

 - A larger amount of cages

 The next step after the expansion breeding is the production/research breeding.
 This colony is characterized by: